bpurinton/PebbleCounts/docs/PebbleCounts_Manual_md.md

 * `-bilat_filt_szs` is the square window size to apply for [bilateral filtering](https://docs.opencv.org/3.1.0/d4/d13/tutorial_py_filtering.html), with the aim of further smoothing the image while preserving interstices between the grains.
 The size of this filter window should be reduced with the windowing scale.
 The default values are also good here.
 * `-tophat_th`, `-sobel_th`, and `-canny_sig` are the [tophat](http://scikit-image.org/docs/dev/api/skimage.morphology.html#skimage.morphology.black_tophat) filter percentile threshold, [Sobel](http://scikit-image.org/docs/dev/api/skimage.filters.html#skimage.filters.sobel) filter percentile threshold, and [Canny](http://scikit-image.org/docs/dev/auto_examples/edges/plot_canny.html) edge detection smoothing standard deviation.
 These are the values used on edge detection from the gray-scale image and are probably good at the default value.
 The same value is used for each scale.

-# Running PebbleCounts
+# Quick note on imagery and running PebbleCounts
-Now you're ready to run an image.
+Georeferenced ortho-photos should be in a [**UTM projection**](https://en.wikipedia.org/wiki/Universal_Transverse_Mercator_coordinate_system), providing the scale in meters.
+You can use the [gdal](https://www.gdal.org/) command line utilities to [translate rasters between various projections](https://www.nceas.ucsb.edu/scicomp/recipes/gdal-reproject).
 Because PebbleCounts doesn't allow you to save work in the middle of clicking it's recommended that you don't use images covering areas of more than 2 by 2 meters or so.
-For higher resolution (sub-mm) imagery it's recommended not to go above 1 by 1 meters.
+Furthermore, the algorithm is most effective on images of 0.8-1.2 mm/pixel resolution, where a lower cutoff of 10-pixels is appropriate.
+Resampling can also be accomplished quickly in [gdal](https://www.gdal.org/).
+For higher resolution (< 0.8 mm/pixel) imagery it's recommended not to go above 1 by 1 meter areas, particularly if there are many < 1 cm pebbles, and also to increase the lower cutoff (`-cutoff` flag) value to 25-pixels.
 If you want to cover a larger area simply break the image into smaller parts and process each individually, so you can give yourself a break.
 If at anytime you want to end the application simply press *CTRL + C*.

-**Note on ortho-imagery:** Georeferenced ortho-photos should be in a [**UTM projection**](https://en.wikipedia.org/wiki/Universal_Transverse_Mercator_coordinate_system), providing the scale in meters.
-You can use the [gdal](https://www.gdal.org/) command line utilities to [translate rasters between various projections](https://www.nceas.ucsb.edu/scicomp/recipes/gdal-reproject).

 ## Step-by-Step Example